-WLC will strive to be a positive learning community that ensures each student has the opportunity to develop to his or her potential.
+WLC strives to be a positive learning community that ensures each student has the opportunity to develop to their potential.
 WLC believes all children learn at different individual rates and times and under different teaching and learning situations.
 We bring the family, school and community together to be accountable for the cognitive, affective, and physical growth of our students.
-We work together to help them become creative, future- oriented problem solvers who will take responsibility for their education, live and learn in harmony, and be involved in their school and their community.
+We work together to help them become creative, future-oriented problem solvers who will take responsibility for their education, live and learn in harmony, and be involved in their school and their community.